graphic designer homegraphic design career

 1) Two Resumes: Why should you bring 2 resumes to the interview?
 One is for the employer, and the other is for yourself.
 You might have sent a resume to the employer before the interview, (just to get the interview) but resumes get lost, creased, ripped, and so on.
 You might have sent the employer a faxed resume, which is often harder to read and looks sloppy.
 Regardless, it's nice to be able to offer the interviewer a nice fresh clean copy if they need or want one.
 The other copy is for yourself for your own reference.
 It just makes it easier to both be looking at the same resume and to refer to certain points and know what both parties are looking at.
 It also helps you not get lost if you freeze up when they ask something about your past.
 Don't laugh.
 I've done it before, as have others. : )

 3) Your "Drop Off" Portfolio and Your "Keep Yourself" Portfolio: Huh?
 2 Portfolios?
-Generally it's a good idea to have some sort of portfolio that you can mass distribute without asking for it back, and then one that is higher that you keep yourself.
-Often students will give away CDs to employers, and then bring in a nice print portfolio that shows things off in a clean and personal way.
-They can give the CD to the employer to keep and refer to, but take home the print portfolio once they have presented it personally at the interview.
+Generally it's a good idea to have some sort of portfolio that you can mass distribute without asking for it back, and then one that is higher quality that you keep yourself.
+Often students will give away DVDs to employers, and then bring in a nice print portfolio that shows things off in a clean and personal way.
+They can give the DVD to the employer to keep and refer to, but take home the print portfolio once they have presented it personally at the interview.
 Well done print portfolios can cost an arm and a leg, so you don't want to be leaving this kind of thing in a huge pile on someone's desk.
 Especially if you have loads of desks that your portfolio should be sitting on.

 Presentation